SEND and You General Data Protection Regulation (GDPR)

 - it is to the benefit of society as a whole

 - it is necessary to protect public health

 - it is necessary for archiving, research, or statistical purposes

 - you, or your legal representative, have given consent

 If we have consent to use your personal information, you have the right to remove it at any time.
 If you want to remove your consent, contact email@example.com

 We only use what we need!
 Where we can, we will only collect and use personal information if we need it to deliver a service or meet a requirement.
 When you contact us by telephone, email or by joining as a member we will ask for the following information:

 - age of your child or young person, with their consent

-- demographic information such as postcode, diversity
+- demographic information such as postcode and diversity information

 - other information relevant to your enquiry